Last updated on November 22nd, 2023 at 02:48 pm

 Main Ingredients: Shahe fen, black soy sauce, garlic, Chinese broccoli, eggs, green onions, meat (commonly pork, beef, or seafood), and tofu.

 Do You Want To Learn Thai?
+Check Out The Ling App

-The Ling App is a language learning app that has been used and loved by millions of language learners around the world.
+The Ling app is a language learning app that has been used and loved by millions of language learners around the world.
 There are more than 60 foreign languages, including Thai, waiting for you in the app.
 It contains practical language lessons and game-like exercises to practice.
-You can learn any language by using the Ling App for 15 minutes a day.
+You can learn any language by using the Ling app for 15 minutes a day.